Advanced Power Control - Scripting

 Stopping a Script

 A script terminates automatically when the END command is reached.
-Click STOP ALL SCRIPTS to stop everything manually.
-You can stop all scripts via http using http://Your_IP/script.cgi?stop
+Click STOP ALL THREADS to stop everything manually.
+You can also stop all scripts via http using http://192.168.0.100/script.cgi?stop

 Relay Debounce Warning